Yelawolf

 Michael Wayne Atha (born December 30, 1979), better known by his stage name Yelawolf, is an American rapper.
-Born in Alabama and raised in Tennessee, he embarked on his career independently in 2005, releasing one extended play (EP) and four mixtapes until 2010.
-It was not until 2010's Trunk Muzik EP that Yelawolf started to gain mainstream attention, culminating with Yelawolf signing a deal with Interscope Records.
-His first release on a major label was a reworking of Trunk Muzik, titled Trunk Muzik 0-60 (2010).
+Born in Gadsden, Alabama, and raised in Antioch, Tennessee, he embarked on his recording career in 2005, releasing four mixtapes to positive local reception.
+His fourth mixtape, Trunk Muzik (2010), earned him wider recognition and led him to sign a recording contract with Interscope Records.
+He re-worked the mixtape into his first major label release, Trunk Muzik 0-60 (2010).